-This period of training included a secondment to The Zahn, Münd und Kiefer (ZMK) Unit in Münster West Germany.
+This period of training included a secondment to The Zahn, Mund und Kiefer (ZMK) Unit in Münster West Germany.
 During this attachment he wrote a number of papers for the German and International journals.
-He undertook research developing a novel graft/implant material and was awarded both the NL Rowe and the BAOMS President’s Prizes – one of the few to win both.
+He undertook research developing a novel graft/implant material and unusually was awarded both the NL Rowe and the BAOMS President’s Prizes – one of the few to win both.

 Robert Hensher is married with one son and divides his time between practising in London and his home in Dorset

 Maxillo facial surgery developed from dental origins as surgeons began to treat increasingly complex cases.
 The ancient physician Galen said that war was the only school for a surgeon and with the increasing numbers of casualties suffering facial injuries from the First and Second World Wars, specialist surgeons developed increasingly complex techniques to treat them.
-Pioneering leaders in the speciality soon realised that this area of medicine required uniquely a dental and medical training and in more recent times, maxillo-facial surgeons have undergone broad training in general and related surgical specialities as well as obtaining postgraduate dental and surgical qualifications.
+Pioneering leaders in the speciality soon realised that this area of medicine required uniquely a dental and medical training and in more recent times, maxillo-facial surgeons have undergone broad training in general and related surgical specialities as well as obtaining postgraduate dental qualifications.

-Liaison with general and specialist dental surgeons, helps facilitate procedures ranging from minor oral surgery such as wisdom tooth removal to dental implantology, often using bone grafting to enable a much wider number of patients to be successfully provided with a functioning and highly satisfactory restoration of the dentition.
+There is also close liaison with general and specialist dental surgeons, helping facilitate procedures ranging from minor oral surgery such as wisdom tooth removal to dental implantology, often using bone grafting to enable a much wider number of patients to be successfully provided with a functioning and highly satisfactory restoration of the dentition.

-Daily activities include minor oral surgery eg. wisdom tooth removal, biopsies etc. Patients are also assessed for more complex treatment eg. dental implants (a large part of the practice), bone-grafting and jaw joint surgery.
+Daily activities include minor oral surgery eg. wisdom tooth removal, biopsies etc. Patients are also assessed for more complex treatment eg. dental implants, a large part of the practice, bone-grafting and jaw joint surgery.
 Botox injection techniques may be undertaken for jaw function disorders.